 - chronic obstructive pulmonary disease (COPD)

 - interstitial lung disease

-- acute respiratory distress syndrome or ARDS
+- acute respiratory distress syndrome (ARDS)

-- pulmonary fibrosis or scarring and damage to the lungs
+- pulmonary fibrosis, or scarring and damage to the lungs

 - presence of air or gas in the chest that makes the lungs collapse